-The R&D SRED tax credit is calculated based on the value of qualifying work you have performed on a project in a given tax year.
-If you’re not clear on SRED qualifying work, go read the post on that, here: https://www.g6consulting.ca/what-is-sred-qualifying-work/
+How do you calculate the R&D tax credit?
+It is calculated based on the value of qualifying work you have performed on a project in a given tax year.
+If you’re not clear on SRED qualifying work, go read that post, here: https://www.g6consulting.ca/what-is-sred-qualifying-work/

 Are you back?
 Great.
 R&D tax credits are calculated per project.
 You can submit a claim with 1 to n projects if each project has qualifying work.

 Group your expenditures by project and by tax year

 SRED is administered by a standalone group within the CRA.
 SRED claiming follows income tax timelines.
 So, your SRED claim will be split up by your tax fiscal year.
 You claim SRED in arrears, that is, you claim SRED for a past years.
 You can submit a SRED claim at any point from the end of the fiscal year to 18 months later.
 So, if your company’s fiscal year is Dec 31, you can submit a SRED claim for your 2019 year up until June 30, 2021.
 For this example, you would be claiming any eligible work carried out on or after January 1, 2019, because that was the first day of your FY19 fiscal year.

 Some SRED projects can be long-lived and they can take years to complete.
 If that is the case, you split that project into fiscal year chunks and claim year by year.
 You do not wait for the end of that project to claim because you could conceivably run into the 18-month deadline described above.
 The 18-month deadline is fixed, there is no mechanism to receive an extension to claim earlier work.
 There are two more steps for how do you calculate the R&D tax credit?